 Birds are voracious with blueberries and they will get them right before they ripen, leaving you with a sad crop.

-If you grow blueberries close to your house on a deck or a balcony, you might be able to harvest before the birds get them.
+If you grow blueberries close to your house on a deck or a balcony, you may beat the birds to the harvest.

 If not, you will need to to protect plants from the birds with bird netting raised over the plants (*note: bird netting is very sticky and it doesn’t work to just toss it over the plants as you will pull off the berries and leaves when removing it to harvest).